Inquiry Into Amazon.com's Competitor Dynamics In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The stock's relatively high Price to Sales ratio of 3.77, surpassing the industry average by 2.03x, may indicate an aspect of overvaluation in terms of sales performance.
+With a relatively high Price to Sales ratio of 3.84, which is 2.05x the industry average, the stock might be considered overvalued based on sales performance.

 -